Hay Fever and Allergies Linked to Early Antibiotic Use

 The research followed the methods established by the International Study of Asthma and Allergies in Childhood, or ISAAC.

-The research, published in this month’s Journal Rhinology, found those children who took antibiotics in the first twelve months of life were 70% more likely to have allergies.
+The research, published in the Journal Rhinology, found those children who took antibiotics in the first twelve months of life were 70% more likely to have allergies.

 This confirms the association presented by other research showing that probiotic populations in the oral cavity and the gut are crucial for maintaining immunity as a child.
 A typical course of antibiotics will decimate our natural probiotic populations.